mozman/ezdxf/docs/source/dxfobjects/dictionary.rst

 The `DICTIONARY`_ is a general storage entity.

 AutoCAD maintains items such as MLINE_STYLES and GROUP definitions as objects in dictionaries.
 Other applications are free to create and use their own dictionaries as they see fit.
 The prefix ``'ACAD_'`` is reserved for use by AutoCAD applications.

+Dictionary entries are (key, :class:`DXFEntity`) pairs for fully loaded or new created DXF documents.

-Dictionary entries are (:attr:`key`, :class:`DXFEntity`) pairs.
-At loading time the value could be a ``str``, because at this time not all objects are already stored in the :class:`EntityDB`, and have to be acquired later.
+Loading DXF files is done in two passes, because at the first loading stage not all referenced objects are already stored in the entity database.
+Therefore the entities are stored as handles strings at the first loading stage and have to be replaced by the real entity at the second loading stage.
+If the entity is still a handle string after the second loading stage, the entity does not exist.

+Dictionary keys are handled case insensitive by AutoCAD, but not by `ezdxf`, in doubt use an uppercase key.
+AutoCAD stores all keys in uppercase.

 ======================== =============================================================
 Subclass of              :class:`ezdxf.entities.DXFObject`